Voice recorder apps are an essential component of a writer’s toolkit. Voice recorder apps will help you record:

 Cost: US$29.95 with a free 7-day trial.

-Cogi is an app designed to only capture cogent ideas from a conversation.
+Cogi is a voice recorder app designed to only capture cogent ideas from a conversation.

 The app allows you to record highlights of a conversation so that when you stop to take typed or handwritten notes, you do not miss any key points.